Five – Everybody Get Up

 Five’s early career is a fascinating tale of “what could have been”, with both …Baby One More Time and Bye Bye Bye slipping through their fingers (sometimes by choice).
 Yet, as ever with pop music, things have a funny way of working out.
 Although the summer of 1998 saw Five break America with When The Lights Go Out, it is arguably Everybody Get Up – the group’s fourth release in the UK – that primarily set the tone for their subsequent career.

 Amidst such splendid chaos, there is one notably brilliant moment in ‘90s pop music.
-It comes as Everybody Get Up is lurching towards what you feel must be its final chorus – with 30 seconds left on the clock – and having just dropped a third full verse (no middle-eights here), there isn’t a lot of time for any (literal) last-minute surprises.
-Oh, how wrong we were.
-The production loses everything, but the beat and the chorus swaggers coolly towards the drop: “Ah get on down…AH!” *CRASH* and then we’re into the climax of the song; all 23 seconds of it.
+It comes as Everybody Get Up is lurching towards what seems must be its final chorus – with 30 seconds left on the clock – and having just dropped a third full verse (no middle-eights here), there isn’t a lot of time for any (literal) last-minute surprises.
+Then, the production loses everything but the beat as the chorus swaggers coolly towards a drop: “Ah get on down…AH!” *CRASH* and then reaches the climax of the song for the remaining 23 seconds.
 It’s an incredibly effective, utterly essential moment in the rich tapestry of pop music.

-Now, it’s not entirely clear why the exam hall has so many containers of paint within the vicinity (or why there’s a fully functional spotlight system), but it’s asking for trouble and Five are soon tossing it over the rioting crowd.
-By this point, it’s hardly surprising that one of the students is carrying a lighter and activates the sprinkler system; what do you expect with such lax teaching standards?
-It might not be a glowing representation of our school system, but what the video does exceptionally well is position Five as the masters of madness – a rebellious troupe leading a chaotic revolution – and conveniently, the only ones that remain clean and dry.
+It’s not entirely clear why the exam hall has so many containers of paint within the vicinity (or why there’s a fully functional spotlight system), but Five are soon tossing it over the rioting crowd.
+By this point, it’s hardly surprising that one of the students is carrying a lighter and activates the sprinkler system(!).
+It might not be a glowing representation of the UK school system, but the video positions Five exceptionally well as the masters of madness – a rebellious troupe leading a chaotic revolution – and, conveniently, the only ones that remain clean and dry.
 But there are some boyband conventions even they couldn’t wholly abandon, and Everybody Get Up includes a dance routine that practically choreographs itself.
 Like the chorus, it’s not about complexity; it’s all about the quickest way to ensure the single embeds itself in your brain and body.

-Everybody Get Up peaked at #2 in the UK; although not the biggest selling single from the album, it certainly felt like one of the most visible and enduring.
-This felt like a moment that Five’s identity and purpose became crystal clear, which is slightly ironic considering their success in America at the same time might well have been pulling the group in a somewhat different direction.
+Everybody Get Up peaked at #2 in the UK; although not the biggest-selling single from the album, it certainly became one of the most visible and enduring.
+This felt like a moment when Five’s identity and purpose became crystal clear, which is slightly ironic considering their success in America at the same time might well have been pulling the group in a somewhat different direction.
 Everybody Get Up showcases Five at their best: imaginative lyrics, memorable hooks and an irrepressible performance.

 Related posts: